SumiSastri/dev-blogs/docs/local-environment/classnotes.md

 chmod - change mode - change permissions chown - change user ownership change file owner cksum - check sum - number of bytes in the file

+Nano
+!/bin/bash

+the .sh colorises the text editor save control s exit control x escape control c if you escape editor change mode to get the executable on file so `chmod 700`